Blogs14 Jul 2025

 Chicken is a classic fixture in a high-protein diet for muscle mass that’s also readily available in India.
 It’s also easy to prepare and there are a ton of delicious and healthy dishes you can cook with it.
 Secondly, fish is a highly nutritious type of seafood and ranks high in the list of high-protein foods for muscle mass.
 They typically contain all essential amino acids and important micronutrients that can help in repairing tissues, regulating systems and maintaining the quality of blood.
 Additionally, egg protein is highly digestible and a great source of amino acids.
 It’s important for skeletal muscle health and protects against age-related muscle loss.

-The food we eat is essential to not only fuel our energy for our day but also keep our bodily processes active and going.
+The food we eat is essential not only to fuel our energy for our day but also to keep our bodily processes active and going.
 The above-mentioned best protein foods for muscle gains help in promoting overall health and the maintenance of muscle mass.
-However, there are a few types of foods that may not help you build muscle.
-Here are three main food types you should try to avoid when building muscle:
+However, there are a few types of foods that may not support your goals, especially when you're focusing on foods for building muscle mass.

 To gain muscle, you need to incorporate both resistance training and a balanced diet into your routine.
 Resistance training like weightlifting promotes muscle growth.
 Your diet should be rich in protein, complex carbohydrates, and healthy fats.
 It's also important to get enough rest to allow your muscles to recover and grow.